Specialist Bariatric Surgeon in Sydney | Gastric Sleeve, Bypass & Weight Loss Surgery

 Bariatric surgery may be appropriate for patients who:

-Have a BMI over 35 with obesity-related medical conditions (e.g. diabetes, hypertension, sleep apnoea).
+Have a BMI of 30–34 with obesity-related medical conditions (such as type 2 diabetes, hypertension, or sleep apnoea)

 Have been unable to achieve sustained weight loss through non-surgical methods

-Understand the need for lifelong dietary changes and follow-up
+Understand the importance of long-term lifestyle changes and follow-up

-Eligibility is determined during consultation following a full medical assessment, discussion of previous weight loss attempts, and evaluation of overall health.
+Eligibility is determined during a comprehensive consultation, including medical assessment, previous weight loss history, and evaluation of obesity-related conditions.

-Review your medical history, medications, and previous weight loss efforts
+Review your medical history and previous weight loss efforts

 Assess obesity-related health conditions